-Coming to class Working through the modules on time and being ready to learn is a course expectation.
-Please sign in on the class attendance record when you arrive for class to receive credit for your on-time arrival for class.
+Coming to class on time and ready to learn is a course expectation.
+Please sign in on the class attendance record when you arrive for class to receive credit for your on time arrival for class.
 Knowing that there are times when unexpected circumstances arise that may result in late arrival, please note this on the sign in sheet.
 Depending on the time of your arrival may impact whether or not you receive the full 20 points for your Professional Conduct grade.